social-torch/open311-services/README.md

 TODO:  Show all calls
 ```

+## Logging access to the API Gateway:

+For debugging purposes, follow this simple 22 step process to see a log of your API calls: [https://aws.amazon.com/premiumsupport/knowledge-center/api-gateway-cloudwatch-logs/](https://aws.amazon.com/premiumsupport/knowledge-center/api-gateway-cloudwatch-logs/)

+Can also use AWS X-Ray to see invocations through the API - Got to API Gateway, under API, select "Stages", the Log/Tracing tab, then enable Xray checkbox.

+In X-ray, you can go to "Traces" and select your API you want to inspect in the text box at he top.

 ## Security Note

 Until we automate it in the YAML, you must manually add a security policy for the CitiesRole, RequestRole, UsersRole and ServicesRole to access DynamoDB.
 You must also attach a policy for the ImagesRole to access the appropriate S3 images bucket.